Meet our Healthy Lawns spokesgnome, Frederick Lawn Gnomested

-Make your Lawn a Home for the Gnomes!
+Make your Lawn a Safe Home for the Gnomes!

 WNY Guide to Native Plants for your Garden by Buffalo Niagara Riverkeeper, which includes descriptions of native plants by habitat with planting plans.

 - Lawn Care is a 47-page booklet pdf by Lori J. Brewer available on the Cornell Turf Grass website that includes chapters on steps to success, advanced care, starting a new lawn, and lawn care.